 Barbara Hamilton Award

+The final year of presentation for this award was 2021.
 Established in 1996 in recognition of Barbara Hamilton’s career, this award is presented to a Canadian artist who demonstrates excellence in the performing arts and is dedicated to advocating and being an ambassador for the arts in Canada.
 The award is administered by the City of Toronto with calls for nominations sent out from TAPA.
 The Barbara Hamilton Memorial Award is presented every two years and comes with a cheque for $1,500 and a scroll from the City of Toronto.
-(Information last updated June 19, 2020)
+(Information last updated May 28, 2024)

 George Luscombe Mentorship Award

 This award recognizes an individual for mentorship in theatre, honouring revolutionary theatre founder and artistic director George Luscombe.
 The George Luscombe Award is presented every two years.
-The recipient, who is nominated by TAPA member(s) and chosen by a designated committee, receives a cash prize of $1,000.
-(Information last updated June 19, 2020)
+The recipient, who is nominated by TAPA member(s) and chosen by a designated committee, receives a cash prize of $1,000 and a framed print by Theo Dimson, a copy of the book Conversations with George Luscombe: Steven Bush in conversation with the Canadian Theatre Visionary.
+(Information last updated May 28, 2024)

 Any further questions or inquiries about the Dora Awards or any of the TAPA programs/ offerings can be directed to their contact page.